Got extra time in Taiwan’s capital city? Explore the rest of this fascinating East Asian country by tackling some of the best day trips from Taipei.

 Shifen

 The most popular destination along the historic Pingxi Branch Rail Line, Shifen, gives off a similar small-town vibe as Pingxi.
-And while both towns are appealing and worth a visit, Shifen’s rail-side charms will grab your attention more forcefully out of the gate.
+While both towns are appealing and worth a visit, Shifen’s rail-side charms will grab your attention more forcefully out of the gate.

 While the old alleyways, restaurants, and shops of Shifen are a nice escape, the biggest treat for travellers might be Shifen Waterfall, about a 20-minute walk from town.
 At 20m high and 40m wide, Shifen Waterfall is Taiwan’s widest waterfall.
 Despite the short trek to get there, don’t expect to have the views all to yourself.
 It’s an über-popular place with Taiwanese city dwellers!